-Design Principles - [Task 1] Exploration
+Design Principle TASK 1 - Exploration

 Khansa Raudlatus Syahiidah / 0374511